 - Government-mandated lockdowns that close offices: Throughout a large part of the world, government-mandated lockdowns have halted mission-critical finance and accounting operations for many companies.
 There are numerous instances in which employees cannot work in their offices and do not have access to the connectivity, hardware and infrastructure required to work remotely.
 These office closures, combined with an inability to stand up virtual teams, can prevent finance functions from processing hundreds of millions of dollars in transactions each day.
 That makes it necessary for a managed services solution that can bring teams of 20, 50 or more specialists online as soon as possible to sustain and adjust (up or down) those operations for an unknown duration.

 - Sustaining major projects and initiatives in crisis mode: A large number of finance and accounting functions had major technology implementations and other large-scale initiatives underway, or about to commence, prior to the pandemic.
 Now that these functions have switched into crisis-containment and continuity management mode, finance leaders may need to pull staff from those initiatives, which undoubtedly will stall them, despite their long-term importance.
-By quickly handing off those projects to trusted partners with existing knowledge of the business and its culture, CFOs and finance leaders can allocate more resources to pressing stabilization and recovery needs.
+By quickly handing off those projects to trusted partners with existing knowledge of the business and its culture, CFOs and finance leaders can allocate more resources to pressing stabilisation and recovery needs.

 - The sweeping transition to a remote working model: Among many other milestones, the past month featured what likely ranks as the quickest and most sweeping shift to a remote labor model in the history of business.
-While it remains uncertain how long this shift will last, it’s clear that at least some organizations, including their finance and accounting groups, are better equipped to stand up and manage virtual teams than others due to a range of industry and structural factors.
+While it remains uncertain how long this shift will last, it’s clear that at least some organisations, including their finance and accounting groups, are better equipped to stand up and manage virtual teams than others due to a range of industry and structural factors.
 We’ve seen finance leaders consider a managed services model as a way to speed and improve the effectiveness of the move to a virtual workplace (e.g., via implementations of cloud-based workflow tools).

 Those and other examples of COVID-19-driven crises require CFOs and their partners to develop tailored and nuanced solutions in an expedited manner.

 Custom approaches to any challenge, let alone crisis-driven issues, traditionally require significant time to design, and as we all know, time is in short supply at the moment.
-Finance leaders cannot invest days or weeks sifting through résumés, scrutinizing new vendors or evaluating lengthy proposals to solve time-critical problems.
+Finance leaders cannot invest days or weeks sifting through résumés, scrutinising new vendors or evaluating lengthy proposals to solve time-critical problems.
 They need solutions that reflect and leverage knowledge of their finance function’s unique structures, talent and culture, and that can meet critical deadlines around finance processes and reporting.
 CFOs and finance leaders also need to trust their solution provider to marshal all of the resourcing associated with implementing the solution.

 The story of how companies and their finance and accounting functions responded to the COVID-19 pandemic has just begun.
-Organizations and their stakeholders who are most likely to shape their narratives in a positive direction will be those who understand and leverage the benefits of the new finance labor model that leverages a managed services approach.
+Organisations and their stakeholders who are most likely to shape their narratives in a positive direction will be those who understand and leverage the benefits of the new finance labor model that leverages a managed services approach.